msukul/Getting-and-Cleaning-Data-1/CodeBook.md

 ##### Attribute Information:

 For each record in the dataset it is provided:
-* Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+* total acceleration and the estimated body acceleration.
-* Triaxial Angular velocity from the gyroscope.
+*  velocity from the gyroscope.
 * A 561-feature vector with time and frequency domain variables.
-* Its activity label.
+* activity label.
-* An identifier of the subject who carried out the experiment.
+*  identifier of the subject who carried out the experiment.

-See Readme file into 'UCI HAR Dataset' for more information.

 Raw Data transformation